-Ryanair's logo and the slogan "Ryanair.com The Low Fares Website" are registered as European Union Trade Marks ("EUTMs").
-Ryanair has also registered the EUTM for the word "Ryanairhotels.com."
-Ryanair filed an application for registration of the slogan "Low Fares.
-Made Simple" in late 2014.
-The trademark was partially registered.
+Ryanair's name and logo are registered as European Union Trade Marks ("EUTMs").
+Ryanair has also registered the slogans "Ryanair.com The Low Fares Website" and "Low Fares.
+Made Simple" and the domain name "Ryanairhotels.com" as EUTMs.
 An EUTM allows a trademark owner to obtain a single registration of its trademark, which registration affords uniform protection for that trademark in all EU member states.
-The registration gives Ryanair an exclusive monopoly over the use of its trade name with regard to similar services and the right to sue for trademark infringement should another party use an identical or confusingly similar trademark in relation to identical, or similar services.
+The registration gives Ryanair an exclusive monopoly over the use of its trade name in respect of similar services and the right to sue for trademark infringement should another party use an identical or similar mark in relation to identical or similar services.